Classroom:Norwegian Grammar Checking

 Norwegian Grammar Checking

-This gadget is designed to provide grammaticality feedback for sentences of your choice.
+This device is designed to provide grammaticality feedback for sentences of your choice.

 In the window that comes up, write one or more sentences (up to ten sentences at the time, with line-shift between, and each sentence no more than 10 words) into the open mask, and push the button 'Analyze'.